CodeYan01/source-defaults/README.md

 5. Maybe you are getting tired of having to press Ctrl+F whenever you add a new media source.
 You can use this plugin to make it so Fit to Screen is applied to new ones.
 Remember to first set the Parent Scene in the filter settings.

+6. You want to prefix sources of the same type, so they appear in dropdown lists next to each other (e.g. "MS - Example Video") for Media Sources.

 ## Contact Me
 Although there is a Discussion tab in these forums, I would see your message